 Everyone warned me before I moved to Mexico how much I’d be wolf-whistled in Latin America.

 To be honest, I am heckled more as a woman in New York than I ever am in Mexico.
 I have never ever been wolf-whistled while in Mexico whether I’m with my boyfriend or not.

 While I’m not saying being a solo woman here in Mexico City is easy, it isn’t the horror show that many paint.

 On the metro, there are women-only cars which I ride whenever I’m traveling around the city by myself.
 There are actually police who regularly go through the cars to make sure there are no men and if there are they politely ask them to move cars.

 The exception that I’ve seen is that often old men and young boys are allowed because there is more seating available or they’re with their mothers/grandmothers.

 I dress somewhat conservatively in Mexico City because it’s a slightly more conservative city than the beach-towns around Mexico.
 You can read my Mexico City packing list here.

 Earthquake Safety in Mexico City

 If you’ve been following the news about Mexico City at all in the last few years, you’ll know that in 2017, there was a large earthquake that shook the city.
 Many buildings collapsed and unfortunately, quite a few people were killed.

 There is always a risk of earthquakes in Mexico.
-It is littered with active volcanos and shared a fault line with California.
+It is littered with active volcanos and shares a fault line with California.